-Continue reading this career guide for an in-depth look at the skills involved in being an EKG technician, along with the educational requirements, salary*, and job outlook for this critical position.
+Read on for an in-depth look at the skills involved in being an EKG technician, along with the educational requirements, salary*, and job outlook for this critical position.

 Not sure if becoming an EKG technician is for you?
-Click here to see the rest of the careers featured on our list of alternative jobs for medical assistants.
+Click here to see the rest of the careers featured on our list of alternative jobs for Medical Assistants.

 EKG Technician Definition

 EKG technicians play a critical role in diagnosing and treating patients’ heart conditions.
 They operate the equipment to measure, monitor, and display traces illustrating the heart’s electrical activity.
 Physicians then use the electrocardiograph data collected by the EKG technician to diagnose and monitor a patient’s heart condition.

 What Does an EKG Technician Do?

 EKG technicians support physicians as they work to identify and treat any number of cardiovascular conditions.
 EKG technicians can be called upon to complete many tasks that involve interacting with a patient, working behind the scenes, and directly supporting the physician.
 They perform diagnostic and stress tests utilizing highly specialized equipment.
 With such a diverse list of responsibilities, it’s vital that an EKG technician is organized, technically proficient, caring, empathetic, and an excellent communicator.